the New Millennium:

 you through the worst pitfalls of editors of Spanish language publications.

-Watch for our book A Style Guide for Spanish Language Publications in the U.S.,
+Watch for our book Spanish Style Guide for Digital Natives,

 coming out soon.